rv178/website/content/reviews/nine-sols/index.md

 rating: 9.5
 banner: "/reviews/nine-sols/cover.jpg"
 labels: ["Recommended"]
 summary: "Played this right after Silksong.
-Absolute banger of a game with the most satisfying combat mechanics."
+Absolute banger of a game with the most satisfying combat mechanics.
+Exploration and some instances of platforming were the only weak-ish parts."
 ---